Karawara Vision

 Karawara Pedestrian and Cycle Access Plan

-The KPACAP has been prepared to provide a framework to assess future requests to alter Pedestrian Access Ways (PAW) in Karawara, as well as guide future decisions relating to infrastructure and maintenance.
+The KPACAP has been prepared to provide a framework to assess future requests to alter Pedestrian Access Ways in Karawara, as well as guide future decisions relating to infrastructure and maintenance.
 It identifies existing pedestrian and cycle access ways in Karawara with its study area including Curtin Primary School and Meath Care.

 The KPACAP is an action of the City’s Integrated Transport Plan and has been prepared in accordance with the Western Australian Planning Commission’s (WAPC) endorsed Procedure for the Closure of Pedestrian Access Ways – Planning Guidelines (2009).